hatonthecat/Database-Resources/README.md

 "Production?
 Where we're going, we won't need Production" -Not Back to the Future

 "The purpose of borderline useful is ability to know what's borderline." -Nobody

+--
+3:49 PM
+--

+I have an interest in DBs, but I have no specific bias of what to develop, since I have no prior knowledge of how they work.
+In an abstract sense, databases can be designed to meet a one-size fits many, or a very specific application.
+I think it is more interesting to develop a DB for a very specific use-case.
+However, even finding a specific use can be difficult.
+Instead of spending all my time looking for specific use cases, I can hypothesize more abstract databases, and try to hybridize concepts (regardless of new or old) that have not been hybridized before.
+Classsic Mendelian genetics.

+Mendelian DBs.
+I should say.
+But the other concept above is more like Occam's Razor. so it could be called Occam's DB, or MendelDB, or MendelOcs (like Dev Ops but Dev Ocs)